chicoden/cg3D/README.md

 # cg3D
-Toy 3D software in python, C version in progress (stalled currently).
+Toy 3D software renderer in python, C version in progress (stalled currently).\
+Note: some of the older tests may no longer work.